software-students-spring2024/2-web-app-exercise-iloveswe/README.md

 A little exercise to build a web application following an agile development process.
 See the [instructions](instructions.md) for more detail.

 ## Product vision statement
-ModelPy serves to empower investors with a choice-driven platform that offers dual model stock predictions, enabling informed buy, sell, or hold decisions with precision and confidence
+ModelPy serves to empower investors with a choice-driven platform that offers model stock predictions, enabling informed buy, sell, or hold decisions with precision and confidence.

 ## User stories